 “I know.
 I'm so sorry.
 There's more to tell you.
 Give me a moment?”

 Stephen nodded.
-Ray left the room and returned a moment later trailing several feet of toilet paper which he proceeded to use to blow his nose and then to wipe at his face.
+Ray left the room and returned a moment later trailing several feet of toilet paper, which he proceeded to use to blow his nose on, and then to wipe at his face.
 He made a ball of the used tissue and dropped it on the floor.
-Despite the tension of the situation, Stephen found himself noticing this and smiled wryly.
+Despite the tension of the situation Stephen found he give a little attention to this, and found himself smiling wryly.
 Ray hadn't totally changed from the old Ray he'd known and loved.

 Stephen grinned.
 “Difficult to say.
 There were signs, but I ignored them.
+I never really knew for certain if I wasn't so affected by girls as other boys, or if I was just better mannered than some of them.
 Some of the guys seemed to lose their brains and turn into dribbling idiots when a pretty girl walked by.
-For a long time I thought I was just more in control of myself than they were, but I soon began to think I wasn't so affected by girls as by other boys.
-I've always had to work to control myself in the changing rooms.
-Do other boys look at each others' pricks?
+On the other hand I've always had to work to control myself in the changing rooms.
+Do other boys look at each others pricks?
 I don't know.
 But I certainly don't.
 I couldn't take that risk.”

 He paused again to check on the effect he was having.
 He didn't want to risk another violent response from the much larger boy.
 But the much larger boy was still smiling at him.